gordonmurray/terraform_rds_debezium_msk_kafka/README.md

 # RDS, Debezium and a MSK Kafka cluster using Terraform

-A project to stream data from an RDS instance to Kafka using Debezium using Apache Avro serialization.
+Creates an entire environment within its own VPC on AWS to stream data from a MariaDB RDS instance to Kafka using Debezium using Avro serialization

 * Creates a MariaDB RDS instance
 * Uses AWS Secrets Manager to store RDS access details
+* Generates some sample data in the Mariadb database
 * Creates a Kafka cluster using AWS MSK
-* Creates an EC2 instance with Debezium to monitor a table in the RDS instance
+* Creates an EC2 instance with Debezium to replicate a table in the RDS instance to Kafka
 * Installs the Apicurio schema registry for Apache Avro serialization
-* Generates some sample data in the Mariadb database

  ## Deploy the infrastructure